The 12 best cross-training shoes of 2024, tested and picked by our expert

 ❌ Your training is largely running-based and you want a shoe with enough support to cover long distances.

-The shoes have a soft, breathable upper paired with a generously cushioned tongue.
+The shoes have a soft, breathable upper which is paired with a generously cushioned tongue.
 When I put them on for the first time, it felt like I was sliding my foot into a sock rather than a shoe.
 I also didn't suffer with blisters or sore spots after my first training session in the shoe.

 As with most footwear designed with CrossFit-style training in mind, I wouldn’t wear the Puma Fuse 2.0 for runs longer than 3 km—that’s what dedicated running shoes are for.
 But I did find the shoes had more cushioning in the midsole than most of their rivals, giving them a springy and supportive feel during high-impact exercises.

 The only place the Puma Fuse 2.0 fell behind its pricier competitors was when I was lifting heavy weights.
 The wide forefoot allowed me to spread my toes for balance, and the flared heel makes it stable enough for light lifts.
 But it can’t match the Nike Metcon 9 and Inov-8 F-Lite G300 for rigidity underneath and around the heel when squatting high loads.
-Instead, the Puma Fise 2.0 has a more flexible feel, which made it better suited to HIIT and circuit style workouts.
+Instead, the Puma Fise 2.0 has a more flexible feel, which makes it better suited to HIIT and circuit-style workouts.

 My only other complaint was the wear and tear in the heel lining that came after eight weeks of testing.
 But, a few months later, these tears haven’t worsened or impacted the shoe’s performance.